 - Output directory for all intermediate and final results

-You must also specify the pixel sizes, see Specifying pixel size
+You must also specify the voxel sizes, see Specifying voxel size

 --n-free-cpusThe number of CPU cores on the machine to leave unused by the program to spare resources.